 Activating Akismet to Control Spam on Your WordPress Blog

 No blogger likes spam.
-In fact, blogging services such as WordPress have spent untold hours in the name of stopping these spammers in their tracks.
-All WordPress installations have one significant thing in common: Akismet, a WordPress plugin.
-Activating Akismet is the answer to combating comment and trackback spam.
+In fact, blogging services such as WordPress have spent untold hours in the name of stopping spammers in their tracks, and for the most part, the services have been successful.
+Occasionally, however, spammers sneak through.

 Click the Activate link below the Akismet plugin name and description.